ggandor/leap.nvim/README.md

 - After typing the first character, you see "labels" appearing next to some of the `{char1}{?}` pairs.
 You cannot _use_ the labels yet.
 - Enter `{char2}`.
 If the pair was not labeled, then voilà, you're already there.
-You can safely ignore the remaining labels - those are guaranteed non-conflicting letters, disappearing on the next keypress - and continue editing.
+You can safely ignore the remaining labels, and continue editing - those are guaranteed non-conflicting letters, disappearing on the next keypress.
 - Else: type the label character.
 If there are more matches than available labels, you can switch between groups, using `<space>` and `<tab>`.
 Labels in the immediate next group are already visible, but highlighted differently